horkavlna/synergykit-sdk-android/README.md

 Expands related entities inline.
 #### $filter
 Filters the results, based on a Boolean condition.
-#### $inlinecount
-Tells the server to include the total count of matching entities in the response.
-(Useful for server-side paging.)
 #### $orderby
 Sorts the results.
 #### $select